ossu/computer-science/coursepages/intro-programming/README.md

 ## Python for Everyone

-This course has been created by professor Charles Severance from University of Michigan.
+This course has been created by Professor Charles Severance from the University of Michigan.
 > Learn to Program and Analyze Data with Python.
 Develop programs to gather, clean, analyze, and visualize data.

 **Link**: https://www.py4e.com/lessons